Psalm 133:1 “Behold, how good and how pleasant it is for brethren to dwell together in unity!

 - Torn vapor barriers.

 These older homes may have materials that have deteriorated or the materials may no longer be consistent with industry standards.
-For instance, original concrete piers may have become brittle and began the process of crumbling.
+For instance, original concrete piers may have become brittle and begun the process of crumbling.

 Metal support piers have started to rust due to excessive moisture condensation from lack of proper ventilation or poor drainage.
 If any of these items are in need of repair consider doing a full foundation reconditioning.